Jul 8, 2013

 Mike Ward is a Montreal-based comedian and I gather he performs in both English and French – or Quebecois.
 He’s been named one of the top 25 Comedians of All Time by the Just For Laughs festival.
 His podcast is called Mike Ward Is Full Of Shit EXCEPT on iTunes and Soundcloud, where he’s had to sanitize it to: Mike Ward Is Full Of Crap.
 In the clip we have, he’s talking about how he went to LA to find a writer to help with a new show and he happened upon the legendary Paul Mooney.

-course, they’ve had over 80 episodes.
-I’m beginning to think “New
+they’ve had over 80 episodes.
+I’m beginning to think “New &

-& Noteworthy” is like the term “Overnight Success”.)
-These guys
+Noteworthy” is like the term “Overnight Success”.)
+These guys nerd

-nerd out all over the place about all kinds of things.
-This clip is
+out all over the place about all kinds of things.
+This clip is from

-from the episode “Obscure Reference #6: America, Aliens and
+the episode “Obscure Reference #6: America, Aliens and Ghosts”, and

 That's the basic rundown for Epi62 of Succotash.
 There are some bells, whistles, and other assorted goodies in the show this time around, including a revisit with Dana Carvey from WAY back in Epi3, and some classic old radio comedy from a show called The Bickersons.
 So enjoy and, even if you end up stuffed to the gills with podcast, please remember to pass the Succotash with your friends.